 By Princess Jones

 One of the best things about Twitter is that you can easily scroll back to see what you tweeted into the world in 140-character-spurts.
-That’s also one of the worst things about Twitter.
-It has a long memory.
+That’s also one of the worst things about Twitter, which by the has more than 330 million monthly active users and 68 million of whom are users from the U.S. It has a long memory.

 If you’ve been on there long enough, you’ve probably changed your mind about some of your opinions, endorsements, or likes.
 And if you’re a business owner, the public takes your tweets to represent your brand — even if you tweeted five years ago or before you ever had a brand to worry about.